Meiguro/simplyjs/README.md

 If you wish to change the behavior of your app depending on whether it was launched by a wakeup event, and further configure the behavior based on the data associated with the wakeup event, use `Wakeup.launch` on startup. `Wakeup.launch` will immediately call your launch callback asynchronously with a launch event detailing whether or not your app was launched by a wakeup event.

+If you require knowing when a wakeup event occurs while your app is already running, refer to [Wakeup.on('wakeup')] to register a wakeup callback that will be called for both launch wakeup events and wakeup events while already running.

 ````js
 // Query whether we were launched by a wakeup event
 Wakeup.launch(function(e) {